Sebbmeister/Kozmoz/README.md

 KTH-IS1200: Game project for the chipKIT™ Uno32.
 "Kozmoz" is inspired by Space Invaders, with the same basic gameplay (the player controls a ship traversing the x-axis at the bottom of the screen and must shoot down incoming waves of enemies).
 Further details can be found in the Extended Abstract.

 ## Explanation of directories
-* PROJEKTMAPP4.zip - game files (joystick and buzzer unimplemented)
+* PROJEKTMAPP4.zip - game files (joystick and buzzer unimplemented, some bugs)

 ## Components used
 * [chipKIT™ Uno32 by Digilent](http://chipkit.net/wpcproduct/chipkit-uno32/)